thomasperi/mojl/docs/index.md

 ## Dev Builds

 Mojl builds for production by default (except for minification).
-To build a development site, set the `isDev` option to `true`:
+To build a development site, pass in an object with the `isDev` property to `true`:

 ```javascript
 mojl.build({isDev: true}).then(() => {